Alert

 Document details of the discussions in a file note (Contact/Claimant Contact).

-• Education level – the worker has less than grade 12 education or Canadian Adult Education Credential (CAEC) equivalencyEffective May 3, 2024, the Canadian Adult Education Credential replaces the General Educational Development (GED) program.
+• Education level – the worker has less than a grade 12 education and does not have a GED or Canadian Adult Education Credential (CAEC)The Canadian Adult Education Credential (CAEC) replaced the General Educational Development (GED) program on May 3, 2024. equivalency.

-• Language – the worker requires an English Interpreter for everyday interactions
+• Language – the worker requires an English interpreter for everyday interactions.

 Administrative tasks